marcosfavat/dino/Import-DEM-grid.md

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/georaster_Displacer_Settings.jpeg)

-**To increase the warp effect the best way is to edit the object dimension Z property but you will loose true elevation**
+**To increase the warp effect just edit the object scale Z property.**

 The DEM is used as texture for the displacer and to place this texture the mesh as now a new UV map calculates according to the DEM overlay position.